json-bell/calendar-puzzle/kanban.md

 ## Epic - Controls

 CAL-?: Icons for flipping/rotating according to what's happening next, (along top-left to bottom-right diagonal)

+## Epic - Styling

+CAL-?: Style controls menu

+CAL-?:

+And maybe make the other colours neutral / consistent e.g make the menu background from a linear gradient or pattern in the greys and not a random purple, same with the red border of the playable pieces & brown action buttons (although a bit of colour there is also fun/useful to see what buttons are active)

 # Story - Dragging Controls